solangegueiros/rsk-plant-box/README.md

 ## Using RSK networks

-This Truffle box is already configured to connect to three RSK networks: regtest (local node), testnet and mainnet.
+This Truffle box is already configured to connect to three RSK networks:

+- regtest (local node)
+- testnet
+- mainnet

+Testnet will be used here.
+For other networks:

+**RSK regtest (Local node)**

+To use the Truffle box connected to a local node, go to the tutorial [how to use Truffle connected to a local node](https://developers.rsk.co/tutorials/ethereum-devs/truffle-regtest/)

+**RSK mainnet**

+Follow the same instructions, just replacing `testnet` to `mainnet`.

+### RSK testnet

 We need only to do some items:

-- Install and run a local node
 - Setup an account and get R-BTC
 - Update RSK network gas price
 - Connect to an RSK network
 - Deploy in the network of your choose

-### RSK regtest (Local node)

-To install and run a local node, follow [these instructions](https://developers.rsk.co/quick-start/step1-install-rsk-local-node/ "Install RSK local node - RSK developers portal").

 ### Setup an account & get R-BTC